 This is my rest week where I’ll be doing a couple of recovery rides and some splashing about in the pool/sea.
-Over the coming weeks, I’m going to tackle with a bit more vim and vigour “Operation Elimination of Silly Tan Lines”.
+Over the coming weeks, I’m going to tackle with a bit more vim and vigour “Operation Elimination of Silly Tan Lines” – the bane of all cyclists.
 I now have my sun bed handily placed on the balcony, outside the office.
 I could, of course, sun myself down at the swimming pool, but there’s a bit of a bun fight for the loungers during August and I’m wary of frightening small children with my current scary tan lines.
 In addition, I find any more than a 30 minute daily dose of sunbathing a bit boring.
 How my sisters manage to spend all day lazing on the beach is quite beyond me.

 Having deposited my beloved at the airport this morning, I have a couple of day’s welcome respite before we meet up again in San Sebastian on Thursday evening.
 Meanwhile, he’ll have held a training session in Boston and given a presentation in London.
 I’ll have hopefully restored order to the flat, caught up with numerous administrative tasks, rounded up all the volunteers for our club cycle race “La Ronde” and baked a few more cakes to feed the hordes.